AdguardTeam/Scriptlets/README.md

 ### <a name="how-to-link-packages"></a> How to link packages

 Scriptlets library relies on external packages, such as `@adguard/agtree`.
-During development, you might need to link these packages using `yarn link`.
+During development, you might need to link these packages using `pnpm link`.
-**When you do this, make sure to install dependencies in the `tsurlfilter` monorepo with `pnpm i --shamefully-hoist`**, otherwise you will encounter issues during tests and builds, because we use Babel runtime and in the nested structure, the program will try to resolve it from the `node_modules` folder of the linked package, not from the `node_modules` in the Scriptlets library.

-The reason behind this is that `pnpm` creates a nested `node_modules` structure, while `yarn` and `npm` create a flat structure.
-By adding `--shamefully-hoist`, you force `pnpm` to create a flat structure, which is required for the Babel runtime to work correctly.

 ### <a name="how-to-update-wiki"></a> How to update wiki

 There are two scripts to update wiki:

-1. `yarn wiki:build-table` — checks compatibility data updates and updates the compatibility table.
+1. `pnpm wiki:build-table` — checks compatibility data updates and updates the compatibility table.
     Should be run manually while the release preparation.
-1. `yarn wiki:build-docs` — updates wiki pages `about-scriptlets.md` and `about-redirects.md`.
+1. `pnpm wiki:build-docs` — updates wiki pages `about-scriptlets.md` and `about-redirects.md`.
     They are being generated from JSDoc-type comments of corresponding scriptlets and redirects source files due to `@scriptlet`/`@redirect` and `@description` tags.
 Runs automatically while the release build.